zoeyj3/2216_documentation/docs/general-operations.md

       ![Shape panel](assets/general-operations/diff_page_export_setting.jpg)
       </figure>

-      e. `Border Width` Extend the page to increase or shrink the border of canvas.
+      e. `Border Width` Extend the page to increase or shrink the border of the canvas.

-      f. `Zoom` Zoom the printing diagram on canvas.
+      f. `Zoom` Zoom the printing diagram on the canvas.

-      g. `Grid` Export the diagram with grids in canvas.
+      g. `Grid` Export the diagram with grids on the canvas.

       h. `Transparent Background` Export the diagram with transparent background.